Minnesota DUI Laws, Limits, and Penalties

 Pennsylvania Suspended License Guide

 The Minnesota Office of Traffic Safety (OTS) oversees the administrative penalties for DUI/DWI offenses and other drug-related offenses.
 A DUI/DWI conviction will suspend your driving privileges.
 Repeat offenders will likely have their Minnesota driver’s license revoked.
-Along with a suspension, fines, jail time, and drug and alcohol courses can become mandatory.

 Minnesota DUI Laws & BAC Test